swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 ## Saving Our Work

-So far, we've been entering commands one-by-one to get MATLAB to do things for us.
-But what if we want to repeat our analysis?

-Sure, it's only a handful of commands, and it shouldn't take us more than a few minutes.
-But we'll quickly find ourselves doing more complex analyses, and we'll need our results to be more easily reproducible.

 ### Writing Scipts

-In addition to running MATLAB commands one-by-one, we can also write several commands in a _script_.
+In addition to running MATLAB commands one-by-one on the command line, we can also write several commands in a _script_.
 A MATLAB scipt is just a text file with a `.m` extension.
 We've written commands to load data from a `.csv` file and dsiplays some statisitics about that data.
-Let's put those commands in a script:
+Let's put those commands in a script called `analyze.m`:

 ~~~
 % script analyze.m